Superstar software to manage superstar projects (and clients!)

 In the beginning, several pain points quickly developed within the business.
-“Effectively our software and process at the time left us short and we didn’t have a handle on the realtime costs.
+“At the time. our software and process left us short and we didn’t have a handle on the real-time costs.
 We could have really got ourselves into a pickle,” says Alexis.
-“The software that we did have was nice for artists essentially.
+“The software that we did have was nice for artists.
 It looked good, was easy to use, but we had no overview of our jobs or our profitability, which made it harder to make on-the-fly decisions.”

-The technological shortfall didn’t stop there, and it may be something that you are all too familiar with.
+The technological shortfall didn’t stop there.
 “We had horrendous experiences when various suppliers would send us invoices months late, saying ‘Oh, sorry, I forgot to send this to you’, long after we’d sent out the last client invoices,” says Alexis.
-“We managed to work through it, but like many small-to-medium businesses it could have had a pretty catastrophic effect at times on cash flow and all sorts.”
+“We managed to work through it, but like many small-to-medium businesses, it could have had a pretty catastrophic effect at times on cash flow and all sorts.”

-“Lexhag approached me to finetune and check over some of their implementation along with building in some specific customisation.
+“Lexhag approached me to fine tune and check over some of their implementation along with building some specific customisation.
 There were items they wanted to be able to track and report on, however, it was a little technical to get right.
 In the end, the business has benefited from one-on-one support,” says Maree.
-“We spent a half-day consulting together, scoping and future-proofing their additional business requirements and then I produced a list of enhancements they could make to their setup which would allow them to go faster.''
+“We spent a half-day consulting together, scoping and future-proofing their additional business requirements and then I produced a list of enhancements they could make to their setup which would allow them to go faster.”

-The improvements to processes and simplification of workflows have allowed Lexhag to continue to stick to their core business of producing groundbreaking visual effects; all the while still having a blast in the business!
+The improvements to processes and workflow simplification have allowed Lexhag to continue to stick to their core business of producing groundbreaking visual effects, while still having a blast in the business!

-“We’ve just opened our first regional studio in Norfolk in the East of England and our first jobs include two high-end BBC drama series, one scheduled to release over the Christmas period.
+Sara continues, “We’ve just opened our first regional studio in Norfolk in the east of England and our first jobs include two high-end BBC drama series, one scheduled to release over the Christmas period.
 Then there’s another series for the ITV network.
-We took the opportunity to review our systems and plan how we would manage the work over two sites,” says Sara.
+We took the opportunity to review our systems and plan how we would manage the work over two sites.
 We immediately knew that we wanted to implement WorkflowMax across the two sites to keep on top of things and stay ahead of the game.
 It’s working so well for us.”

-If you’re a creative agency (or any service-based company for that fact) and are finding that you are facing the same challenges that Lexhag did, why not trial WorkflowMax?
+If you’re a creative agency (or any service-based company ) and are finding that you're facing the same challenges that Lexhag did, why not trial WorkflowMax?
 With a free 14 day trial, you’ve got nothing to lose.